 Will my schedule stay the same throughout the year?

-As in past years, Heart Math Tutoring will make every effort to arrange consistent tutoring times with schools so that when you commit to a tutoring time, you can count on your ability to participate in tutoring at that time/day throughout the school year.
+Heart Math Tutoring will make every effort to arrange consistent tutoring times with schools so that your tutoring session will remain the same throughout the year.

 Do I see the same student(s) every week?